Typically, the rash starts around the navel, appears during the 2nd or 3rd trimester, and disappears within a few weeks or months after delivery.

 Pemphigoid gestationis is thought to be caused by abnormal antibodies that attack the body's own tissues—an autoimmune reaction.
 It is relatively rare.

-This rash is diagnosed based on its appearance and sometimes a test for abnormal antibodies done on a tiny sample of affected skin.
-Tests, such as a nonstress test, ultrasonography, or electronic fetal monitoring, may be done to evaluate the fetus (see Monitoring the Fetus).
+Tests, such as a nonstress test, ultrasonography, or electronic fetal monitoring, may be done to evaluate the fetus.

 Applying a corticosteroid cream (such as triamcinolone) directly to the skin often helps relieve the itching.

 For more widespread rashes, a corticosteroid (such as prednisone) is given by mouth.